Cryptonomic/ConseilJS-HTML-Example/README.md

 A simple HTML page using ConseilJS to query a Conseil node and fetch Tezos data.

-Before launching `index.html`, fill in the `serverInfo` for your running instance of Conseil.
+Before launching `index.html`, fill in the `serverInfo` located in `index.js` with the details of your running instance of Conseil.

 ```javascript
 const serverInfo = {